sindresorhus/gulp-rev/integration.md

-Integrating gulp-env into your app
+Integrating gulp-rev into your app
 ==================================

 Outlined below are two common approaches to integrating an asset manifest like the one __gulp-rev__ outputs into an application.